Jose Leyson

-Jose S. Leyson (1900–1945) was a Filipino Visayan lawyer and politician from Cebu, Philippines.
+José S. Leyson y Floreta (April 23, 1895–1945) was a Filipino Visayan lawyer and politician from Cebu, Philippines.
 He was appointed by the Japanese forces to serve as governor of the province of Cebu during World War II.
-His death occurred before the end of the World War II, and the whereabouts of his remains are unknown.
+He died before World War II ended, and the whereabouts of his remains are unknown.

 Early life

-Jose Leyson, born in 1900, was married to Lourdes Velez.
-He attended Colegio de San Carlos (now University of San Carlos), acquired a law degree at the University of the Philippines, and became a lawyer on November 15, 1923.
+Jose Leyson was born on April 23, 1895 in Cebu.
+He attended Colegio de San Carlos (now University of San Carlos), acquired a law degree at the University of the Philippines College of Law, and became a lawyer on November 15, 1923.

+Personal life

+Leyson was married to Lourdes Velez.

 Career

 He worked as general manager of Cebu Transit Company, a bus company in operation before the war.
 In social circles, he was known for his stylish dressing and as "Beau Brommel", and was described as fun-loving and sociable.

 Leyson, along with Manuel Gotianuy and Lim Bonfing, was one of the co-founders and incorporators of the Union Surety and Insurance Corporation, a non-life insurance company, established on July 14, 1931.
 The company was later renamed Visayan Surety and Insurance Corporation a month later.
 Leyson served as the company's vice-president and secretary.